tchvu3/capacitor-voice-recorder/README.md

 ```

-import { Plugins } from "@capacitor/core"

-// not mandatory, only for code completion
+// only 'VoiceRecorder' is mandatory, the rest is for typing
-import { RecordingData, GenericResponse } from 'capacitor-voice-recorder'
+import { VoiceRecorder, VoiceRecorderPlugin, RecordingData, GenericResponse } from 'capacitor-voice-recorder';

-const { VoiceRecorder } = Plugins

 // will print true / false based on the device ability to record
 VoiceRecorder.canDeviceVoiceRecord().then((result: GenericResponse) => console.log(result.value))